ianbishop/userevents.github.io/4.2/docs/dsl.md

 Each event command will only proceed if all of its contained criteria are met by a single event.
 Multiple event commands can be combined using the commands:

-* times
+* times - the number of times a particular event should be received
-* sequence
+* sequence - the contained events should be received in sequence
-* and
-* or
-* within
+* and - all included events should be received, in any order, before proceeding
+* or - any of the included events should be received before proceeding
+* within - the included events should be received in a specific time window

+{{{What are the different options for within}}}

 Each event statement will be matched to a distinct event.
 This means that for each event command in the execution path of your pattern, the engine will consume an equal number of events.
+For example:

 ```clojure
 (and (event {:priority "high"